In this recipe

 With a few simple tools, you can easily make espresso at home.
 They are:

-- First step: Add coffee and water to your Turkish coffee pot and stir it together.
+- First, add coffee and water to your Turkish coffee pot and stir it together.
+For exact measurements of water and coffee, check our recipe card.

 - Heat it on low until foam starts to form on top.